 What we see here is one reason why something with mass can never accelerate all the way to c.
 For an object with mass, it involves undefined math.

 We can also see why objects can’t move faster than c.
-If v>c, then that fraction is greater than 1.0, which makes the subtraction give us a value less than zero.
-Square roots of negative numbers takes us into the imaginary number regime.
+If v>c, then that fraction is greater than 1.0, and the subtraction results in a value less than zero.
+Square roots of negative numbers take us into the imaginary number regime!

 To finally bring this home, returning to the diagram, we invoke the Pythagorean theorem.